Provider Setup

 Providers connect your agents to large language models.
 Each provider plugin handles API authentication, streaming, tool calling format differences, and thinking/reasoning support so your agent config stays clean.

-RivetOS ships with five provider plugins:
+RivetOS ships with six provider plugins:

 | Provider | Models | Thinking Support | Notes |